rontarrant/gtkDcoding/docs/_posts/2019-07-19-0054-mvc-vii-treeview-basics.md

 ## Conclusion

-And that’s the basics of using the `TreeView`… create a storage model, whip up a `TreeView`, and stuff a column in there.
+And that’s the basics of using the `TreeView`... create a storage model, whip up a `TreeView`, and stuff a column in there.

 Next time around we’ll look at a second multi-column `TreeView` example which is dynamically loaded rather than using roll-yer-own arrays.